2022 NFL Trade Deadline: Top players who could be on different teams

 - Deshaun WatsonLiveTodayTomorrowvs--|

-2022 NFL Trade Deadline: Top players who could be on different teams originally appeared on NBC Sports Philadelphia
+2022 NFL Trade Deadline: Top players who could be on different teams originally appeared on NBC Sports Washington

 We’re still waiting for football to return, but it’s never too early to start thinking about the trade deadline.